linode/docs/docs/databases/postgresql/how-to-deploy-ha-postgresql-cluster.md

 ### HAProxy

-When developing an application that uses a database, it can be cumbersome to keep track of the databse endpoints if they keep changing.
+When developing an application that uses a database, it can be cumbersome to keep track of the database endpoints if they keep changing.
 Using HAProxy simplifies this by giving us a single endpoint that we can connect our application to.

 HAProxy takes care of forwarding the connection to whichever node is currently the master.
 It does this by using a REST endpoint that Patroni provides.
 Patroni ensures that, at any given time, only one Postgres node (the master) will appear as online, forcing HAProxy to connect to the correct node.